| Learning Module | Learning Units | Learning Objectives |

 |

-Antivirus Evasion Software Key Components and Operations |
+| Antivirus Evasion | Antivirus Evasion Software Key Components and Operations | - Recognize known vs unknown threats

 - Understand AV key components